 The Question Text section is located underneath the Introduction section.
 When composing a question, the Question Text section is where you can edit the question stem, as well as the interactive module your students will use to solve the question.

-The Question Text section contains an editable text field, and a Text Editor that has a modified Media Palette, sans the Static Chemical Equation button, the Symbolic Equation button, and the Algorithmic Variable button.
+The Question Text section contains an editable text field, and a Text Editor that has a modified Media Palette, minus the Static Chemical Equation button, the Symbolic Equation button, and the Algorithmic Variable button.
 Instead, these buttons appear in the Module Palette, which we will talk about below.

 The Module Palette allows you to insert various gradable modules into the question.
 Students will use these modules to answer the question posed in the question stem.